 Finally, sharing is optional and this is respecting each participant’s personal process.

 And the fact that usually there is no time for all to share, is counter-balanced by the importance of just being in such a field in one’s own way.

 Of course all this has nothing to do with an open discussion based on arguments.

 And regarding the conducting, I co-ordinate in a very basic way the meeting, though I am always highly attentive on its flow, staying close to the original inspiration and “holding” firmly the co-created field.

 Till now, “Share*Dots project” seems to go on very well, justifying its origin (the 1st round included one meeting in Greek and one in English language).

 People seem very eager to participate in this experimental format.

 They especially respond much to the existential mood prevailing the meeting, while intuitively understanding easily the project’s deeper conceptual core.

-Next steps will of course provide more data, and as times change (though still on the edge of threat), this project of video meetings will hopefully engrave its course adjusting to these changes.
+Next steps will of course provide more data, and as times change, this project of video meetings will hopefully engrave its course adjusting to these changes.